choudharydhruv/deepRL-projects-udacity/project2_continous_control/README.md

 ### Solving the Environment

 Note that the project submission need only solve one of the two versions of the environment.
-But we solve both the versions with a DDPG agent.

 #### Option 1: Solve the First Version